maze1377/DataMining/README.md

 4. Connect to virtualenv using `source venv/bin/activate`
 5. From the project folder, install packages using `pip install -r requirements.txt`
 6. Now environment is ready.
 Run it by `python {algorithms}/main.py`
+### or
+1. Install anaconda with all packages in your system.
+2. Open anaconda prompt.
+3. Now environment is ready.
+Run it by `python {algorithms}/main.py`

-some code write in matlab
+some code write in matlab 2015

 #### More algorithms are being committing, thank you for your attention.